createrawvision/createrawvision/README.md

 So the production has to come with **WordPress and all Plugins installed**.
 The root WP folder has to be **`public_html`**.
 **WP-CLI** has to be installed for scripts to run.

+## Setup

+1. Set up a local development environment with WordPress installed.
+2. Clone this repo.
+3. For testing, run `composer init`.
+4. Now you're good to go.